Updated on: Jun 19th, 2025

 6 min read

-The Double Tax Avoidance Agreement (DTAA) is a treaty signed by two countries.
-It is signed to make a country an attractive destination and to enable NRIs to avoid having to pay taxes multiple times.
+The Double Tax Avoidance Agreement (DTAA) is a treaty signed by two or more countries to avoid taxing the same income twice.
+It is signed to make a country an attractive destination and enable NRIs to avoid paying taxes multiple times.

 Mr X, a resident of India works in the United States.
 In turn, for the work done, Mr X is given some remuneration in the United States.
 Now, the US Government levies the Federal Income Tax on the income earned in the US.